microsoft/SEAL/README.md

 #### .NET library

-To build the .NET standard library, do the following:
+To build the .NET Standard library, do the following:
 ````
 cd dotnet/src
 dotnet build
 cd ../..
 ````
 You can use the dotnet parameter `--configuration` to build either a Debug or Release version of the assembly.
-This will result in a SEALNet.dll assembly being created in dotnet/src/bin/$(Configuration)/netstandard2.0.
+This will result in a SEALNet.dll assembly being created in `dotnet/lib/$(Configuration)/netstandard2.0`.
 This assembly is the one you will want to reference in your own projects.

 #### Examples